Abhishree-codes/tart-clover-1298/README.md

 - Donation: Allows you to select a charity to donate to selected request and checkout.

--Allows registered users to create and manage charity requests as well.
+- Allows registered users to create and manage charity requests as well.

--implemented jwt authentication and password hashing through bcrypt
+- implemented jwt authentication and password hashing through bcrypt